Common cold: Societal impact

 The economic impact of the common cold is not well understood in much of the world.
 In the United States, the common cold leads to 75–100 million physician visits annually at a conservative cost estimate of $7.7 billion per year.
 Americans spend $2.9 billion on over-the-counter drugs and another $400 million on prescription medicines for symptom relief.
 More than one-third of people who saw a doctor received an antibiotic prescription, which has implications for antibiotic resistance.
 An estimated 22–189 million school days are missed annually due to a cold.
-As a result, parents missed 126 million workdays to stay home to care for their children.
+As a result, parents missed 126 million workdays to stay at home to care for their children.
 When added to the 150 million workdays missed by employees who have a cold, the total economic impact of cold-related work loss exceeds $20 billion per year.
 This accounts for 40% of time lost from work in the United States.